Visual Localization Under Appearance Change: Filtering Approaches

-During the testing phase, we calculate the similarity between the query and database images using $L$2 distance and retrieve top $R$ database images with smallest distances.
+where, $\tau(.)$ is the observation encoder (see section \ref{sec:obs_enc}).
+Afterwards, top $R$ database images with smallest distances are retrieved.
 Next, mean-shift algorithm is applied on $R$ retrieved images over the translational part of their poses.
 We then select the largest cluster, and calculate the mean of translation and rotation \cite{markley2007averaging}, which is viewed as a noisy measurement $z_t$ from the image query $I_t$.